ioos/sos-injector/README.md

 time, 5 stations, 15 sensors, 5 phenomena, 1 network, and around 10,000 observations
 will be added to the SOS.

-This example will be referenced below in explaining to to use this project.
+This example will be referenced below in explaining how to use the project.

 Open up the CnfaicObservationUpdaterFactory.java file and look at the buildCnfaicObservationUpdater method.
 This method builds an ObservationUpdater object with a CnfaicStationRetriever (StationRetriever)  and a CnfaicObservationRetriever (ObservationRetriever) object.